Install a High-Quality Terrace Yourself | info and prices

 • Use of a screed silo for efficient work

-• No expansion joints required when working over several days
+• No expansion joint required when work is spread over several days

 • Suitable for various substrates and finishes